elmtree-askmo/cloudcannon-app/content/learn/psychology/what-are-the-primary-roles-of-the-prefrontal-cortex-in-behavior-and-working-memory.md

     subject: Psychology
     url: /learn/psychology/questions/what-were-some-historical-approaches-to-treating-psychosis-before-modern-medication-and-what-challenges-do-modern-treatments-face
 related_article3:
-    id: 170526
+    id: 170527
     title: >-
-        How was lobotomy historically used in the treatment of psychosis, and what were its side effects?
+        What were some historical approaches to treating psychosis before modern medication, and what challenges do modern treatments face?
     subject: Psychology
-    url: /learn/psychology/questions/how-was-lobotomy-historically-used-in-the-treatment-of-psychosis-and-what-were-its-side-effects
+    url: /learn/psychology/questions/what-were-some-historical-approaches-to-treating-psychosis-before-modern-medication-and-what-challenges-do-modern-treatments-face
 related_article4:
-    id: 170542
+    id: 170530
     title: >-
-        What are the differences between hemorrhagic and ischemic strokes, and what are their neurological consequences?
+        What are the common symptoms and consequences of traumatic brain injury and stroke?
-    subject: Psychology
+    subject: Health Studies
-    url: /learn/psychology/questions/what-are-the-differences-between-hemorrhagic-and-ischemic-strokes-and-what-are-their-neurological-consequences
+    url: /learn/health-studies/questions/what-are-the-common-symptoms-and-consequences-of-traumatic-brain-injury-and-stroke
 related_article5:
-    id: 170529
+    id: 170530
     title: >-
-        How do the primary motor cortex and basal ganglia contribute to motor control in the frontal lobe?
+        What are the common symptoms and consequences of traumatic brain injury and stroke?
-    subject: Psychology
+    subject: Health Studies
-    url: /learn/psychology/questions/how-do-the-primary-motor-cortex-and-basal-ganglia-contribute-to-motor-control-in-the-frontal-lobe
+    url: /learn/health-studies/questions/what-are-the-common-symptoms-and-consequences-of-traumatic-brain-injury-and-stroke
 ---

 &nbsp;